 As part of the Biogas atlas R&D project, future focus areas were pinpointed for the cultivation of energy crops for biogas production, taking into account the requirements of water protection and the production of fermentation residues and the quality of these residues (pollutants).
-Exclusion zones for the production of fermentation residues were also shown, or areas with require specific consideration in the event of a change to agricultural use for energy crop cultivation.
+Exclusion zones for the production of fermentation residues or areas which require specific consideration in the event of a change to agricultural use for energy crop cultivation were also pointed out.

 Areas that are not suitable for receiving fermentation residues from TZW’s perspective were identified (exclusion zones).
 These include arable land within riparian strips, areas within the protection zones I and II of water conservation areas or areas that lie within the 50-day line of water catchment plants.
 Other areas that are important to the water industry are subject to restrictions, for example, the type of fermentation residue.